Quickstart - Company Search API

 # Create a client, specifying your API key

-client = PDLPY(
+CLIENT = PDLPY(

 api_key="YOUR API KEY",